zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/fifos.rst

 Defining a FIFO
 ===============

-A FIFO is defined using a variable of type :c:type:`k_fifo`.
+A FIFO is defined using a variable of type :c:struct:`k_fifo`.
 It must then be initialized by calling :c:func:`k_fifo_init`.

 The following code defines and initializes an empty FIFO.